MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_08_ConfigureExternalCollaborationSettings.md

 8. Under **Guest invite settings**,  select **Member users and users assigned to specific admin roles can invite guest users including guests with member permissions**!

     **NOTE**
-    - Admins and users in the guest inviter role can invite: To allow admins and users in the "Guest Inviter" role to invite guests, set this policy to Yes.
+    - Anyone in the organization can invite guest users including guests and non-admins (most inclusive): To allow guests in the organization to invite other guests including those who are not members of an organization, select this radio button.
-    - Members can invite: To allow non-admin members of your directory to invite guests, set this policy to Yes.
+    - Member users and users assigned to specific admin roles can invite guest users including guests with member permissions: To allow member users and users who have specific administrator roles to invite guests, select this radio button.
-    - Guests can invite: To allow guests to invite other guests, set this policy to Yes.
+    - Only users assigned to specific admin roles can invite guest users: To allow only those users with administrator roles to invite guests, select this radio button.
+The administrator roles include Global Administrator, User Administrator, and Guest Inviter.
-    - Enable guest self-service sign up via user flows: Enables or disables self-service sign up for guests via user flows associated with applications in your directory.
-When disabled, guests are required to be invited to your directory.
+    - No one in the organization can invite guest users including admins (most restrictive): To deny everyone in the organization from inviting guests, select this radio button.
     - If Members can invite is set to No and Admins and users in the guest inviter role can invite is set to Yes, users in the Guest Inviter role will still be able to invite guests.

     ![Screen image displaying guest invite settings with Guests can invite set to No and highlighted](./media/lp1-mod3-guest-user-invite-settings.png)